Are you an adviser? Go to Unbiased Pro

 An accountant can also actively save you money in many areas by increasing tax efficiency, improving cash flows and sourcing funding.

-In addition, he or she can provide invaluable general support by offering general business advice, discussing your ideas and stress-testing business plans.
+In addition, they can provide invaluable general support by offering general business advice, discussing your ideas and stress-testing business plans.

 Here are some of the services your accountant can provide.